OpenPhysProject/OpenPhys/docs/lessonDocs/README.md

 ### lessonDocs
-How to add new content files to a site from authors material.
+These *lessonDocs* describe how to add new lesson content to an existing OpenMap site.

+#### Prerequisites
+The content from the author.
+The map layout of pages from the author.